Greg-T8/LearningJavaScript/Books/professional_javascript/notes.md

 ###### Symbol.replace

-This symble is used as a property for a regular expression method that replaces matched substrings of a string.
+This symbol is used as a property for a regular expression method that replaces matched substrings of a string.
 It is called by the `String.prototype.replace()` method.
+The first argument to `String.prototype.replace()` can be a string or an object with a `Symbol.replace` method.

 ```js
   console.log(RegExp.prototype[Symbol.replace]);  // Showing that the regular expression prototype has a replace method